Mennesker foran BLOX

 Complex Challenges Require an Interdisciplinary Approach

-Internationally recognized scenographer and artist Christian Friedländer, and Peter Albrechtsen, sound designer, will be translating parts of the research into sensory and spatial experiences, making the coastal landscapes of the future more tangible for visitors to the pavilion.
+Internationally recognized scenographer and artist Christian Friedländer and Peter Albrechtsen, sound designer, has been translating parts of the research into sensory and spatial experiences, making the coastal landscapes of the future more tangible for visitors to the pavilion.

 About the Danish Pavilion